DIY Round Storage Coffee Table

 So I went back and:

-Stained it using Dark Walnut spray stain by Marathon
+Stained it using Dark Walnut spray stain

 Using a spray stain made this step much easier inside the tight space.
+I also love using this spray can attachment!
+Definitely a must have if you ever use any spray paint.

 Step 7: Add Lift-Top Hardware